JGAVEN/Lego-GPT/README.md

 * The responsive PWA works on laptops and mobile devices with intuitive navigation.

 The codebase is ready for rollout.
 See the Quick‑Start section for running the API, workers and PWA.
 New maintainers can consult `docs/ARCHITECTURE.md` for component details.

+## 9. Maintenance Mode

+Lego GPT is feature complete and entering long‑term maintenance.
+Only security fixes and community pull requests will be accepted.
+The repository will be archived after the final release tag.